ECE444-2023Fall/UofT-EventHub/README.md

 - [ ] Add functionality to help users define and store their preference

-See the [open issues](https://github.com/ECE444-2023Fall/project-1-web-application-design-group9-netninjas/issues?q=is%3Aopen+is%3Aissue) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ECE444-2023Fall/project-1-web-application-design-group9-netninjas/issues?q=is%3Aopen+is%3Aissue) for a full list fetaures we are currently working on.

 <!-- CONTRIBUTING -->
 ## Contributing